Research

 (Director Branislav Notaros)

 Research expertise, interests, contributions, initiatives, and future plans of the Electromagnetics Laboratory at Colorado State University, ECE Department, are in the area of electromagnetics, and in its crossings with other areas of science and engineering.
-Our current research activities span a very broad range of exciting and emerging topics in computational electromagnetics; modeling and numerical methods; antennas; scattering; metamaterials; cyber-physical systems; uncertainty quantification; atmospheric/meteorological electromagnetics; radar meteorology; characterization of snow and rain; surface and radar precipitation measurements; image processing; RF/optical instrumentation development; bioelectromagnetics; RF design for magnetic resonance imaging at high and ultrahigh magnetic fields; direct electromagnetic coupling system for orthopaedic diagnostics; telemedicine system for orthopaedic applications; and electromagnetics education.
+Our current research activities span a very broad range of exciting and emerging topics in computational electromagnetics; modeling and numerical methods; higher order CEM methodologies and tools; antennas; scattering; AI and machine learning in computational EM, remote sensing, and medical imaging and diagnostics; cyber-physical systems; error estimation; adaptive model refinement; uncertainty quantification; atmospheric/meteorological electromagnetics; radar meteorology; characterization of snow and rain; surface and radar precipitation measurements; image processing; RF/optical instrumentation development; bioelectromagnetics; RF design for magnetic resonance imaging at high and ultrahigh magnetic fields; direct electromagnetic coupling system for orthopaedic diagnostics; telemedicine system for orthopaedic applications; and electromagnetics education.

 Some current projects include:

-- adaptive mesh refinement and uncertainty quantification for RF Analysis and Validation Engineering Software (RAVEnS);
+4. error estimation, adaptive model refinement, and uncertainty quantification for RF Analysis and Validation Engineering Software (RAVEnS);

-- development of uncertainty quantification and design approaches and solutions for CREATE/SENTRi;
+5. development of UQ and design approaches and solutions for CREATE/SENTRi;

-- refinement-by-superposition approach to adaptive fully anisotropic hp-refinement in computational electromagnetics;
+8. refinement-by-superposition approach to adaptive fully anisotropic hp-refinement in computational electromagnetics, with theoretically guaranteed exponential convergence of solutions in all cases;

-- general surface meshing in CEM using iterative adaptive refinement;
+9. general surface meshing in CEM using discrete surface Ricci flow and iterative adaptive refinement;

-- advanced ray tracing techniques for indoor and outdoor propagation modeling;
+10. novel shooting and bouncing ray tracing techniques for indoor and outdoor propagation modeling: advancing accuracy and parallel GPU optimization;

 Quadrifilar Helical Antenna as a Whole-Body Traveling-Wave RF Coil for 3T and 7T MRI